-When surgery is advised, rest assured that Dr. Deborah Wilson and her excellent medical team have been handling the entire range of gynecologic and women’s health surgeries and procedures for decades, distinguishing themselves in the process.
-Our surgical services range from laparoscopic hysterectomy and pelvic reconstruction to surgical treatment for more aesthetic women’s health issues and needs.
+When surgery is advised, rest assured that Dr. Waliser and Dr. Wilson have been handling the entire range of gynecologic and women’s health surgeries and procedures for decades—distinguishing themselves in the process.
+Our surgical services range from laparoscopic hysterectomy, myomectomy (removal of fibroids) and pelvic reconstruction to surgical treatment for more aesthetic women’s health issues and needs.

 Although it isn’t discussed very often, labial reduction surgery is a common procedure, one that’s typically performed in the hospital under general anesthesia.
 A labial reduction involves trimming excess tissue from the labia and suturing the edges with fast-dissolving suture.
 We can remove as much or as little tissue as a patient prefers, and if the problem is asymmetry, we can very successfully even out the labia.

 Recovery from this surgical procedure is approximately one week.
 Post-surgery, patients should plan to take it easy for the first few days.
 During this recovery period, it’s best to wear very loose clothing and to be mindful that you will need a pad.
 Most of the swelling subsides after a few days, but you will still be uncomfortable for approximately a week.
 The sutures dissolve in ten days, and at two weeks post-op, patients will be nearly back to normal.

 Importantly, many women have felt uncomfortable with the size or appearance of their labia for years, but were unaware that anything could be done to correct it.
 Feel free to discuss this matter with your practitioner if you are interested in labial reduction surgery.

 Dr. Waliser is an expert at laparoscopic myomectomy, or removal of fibroids from a uterus through small incisions.
 Women who want to retain fertility but have fibroid tumors are candidates for laparoscopic myomectomy.